-The COVID-19 hurricane has engulfed the world and all businesses are entwined in a whirlwind of uncertainty.
-In South Africa, with the lockdown of shopping malls, a lot of discussions revolved around the major retailers and the listed property funds.
-But, there has been minimal commentary on how the lockdown affected industrial-based businesses and industrial property owners.
+The COVID-19 hurricane has engulfed the world, and all businesses are entwined in a whirlwind of uncertainty.
+In South Africa, with the lockdown of shopping malls, much discussion has revolved around the major retailers and the listed property funds.
+There has, however, been minimal commentary on how the lockdown affected industrial-based businesses and industrial property owners.
 And what the future may hold?

 Tony Bales of Epping Property says that even before the coronavirus, the industrial property sector had been enduring tough economic times.
 “Vacancy levels were at record highs (in the last seven years), rental growth was slowing and new industrial developments and business confidence were at record lows.”